Query Sculpting: Advanced Google Shopping Strategy

 The reality is that no matter which campaign strategy you choose, nothing is going to work as you expect if you don’t have an optimized feed with proper SEO titles, Google product categories, product types, and relevant product details.
 The reason is that you need to allow Google to match the query to the right product with your titles and allow yourself proper product segmentation.

 The third caveat and the most difficult one to accept for many account managers is that this strategy requires more work.
-But only at the beginning when you must go into your campaigns and manually add negative keywords, but you’ll discover that in time you’ll get your campaigns to a point when they run smoothly and only require routine maintenance.
+But only at the beginning when you must go into your campaigns and manually add negative keywords, but you’ll discover that in time you’ll get your campaigns to a point where they run smoothly and only require routine maintenance.